 - Defining creative “win-win” outcomes

 - Negotiating in a team setting

 A highly interactive teaching learning method is applied.
 Participants use actual client situations that are role played during the course with accompanying strategies set in place for real life post –training delivery.
-Popular films like Jerry Maguire and Casablanca are used to illustrate negotiation skills and tactics.
+Film classics like Casablanca are used to illustrate negotiation skills and tactics.

 - Three elements of every effective presentation: